joshbegley/nyt-latest/previous.md

 https://nytimes.com/live/2024/07/21/us/biden-drops-out-election/republican-candidates-down-the-ballot-use-bidens-decision-to-hammer-rivals

 **Chiefs first camp practice: Patrick Mahomes rejoices deep connection with WR Xavier Worthy**\
-`In a practice that was a little more than an hour of on-field work, Mahomes and Worthy produced a couple highlights.`\
+`In a practice that was a little more than an hour of on-field work, Mahomes and Worthy produced a couple of highlights.`\
 https://nytimes.com/athletic/5649616/2024/07/21/chiefs-first-practice-patrick-mahomes-xavier-worthy/

 **Biden Drops His Bid for Re-Election**\